leo-valdez/find-shape/README.md

 7) Testing of data.

-8) Ploting prediction graph of the output.
+8) Ploting prediction graph of the output and visualition of the result.